 23. Irrigation – Capturing irrigation infrastructure for land management decisions more than two-thirds of the world’s freshwater withdrawals are for irrigating crops.

 24. Farm Preservation – Establishing farm priority zones by analyzing the local farming landscape and constructing criteria for high-quality farming areas.

-25. Versatile Soil Moisture Budget – Simulating soil moisture conditions of cropland areas taking into account evapotranspiration, rainfall, runoff and other factors.
+25. Versatile Soil Moisture Budget – Simulating soil moisture conditions of cropland areas taking into account evapotranspiration, rainfall, runoff, and other factors.

-26. Drought – Minimizing the impact of drought by analyzing the spatial distribution of rainfall and real-time sensors like SMAP, SMOS and synthetic aperture radar.
+26. Drought – Minimizing the impact of drought by analyzing the spatial distribution of rainfall and real-time sensors like SMAP, SMOS, and synthetic aperture radar.

 27. CropScape – Estimating acreage of crop types and spatial distribution using satellite imagery with National Agricultural Statistics Services.
 (USDA NASS CropScape)

-28. Crop Forecasting – Predicting crop yields using NDVI, weather, soil moisture, soil types and other parameters.
+28. Crop Forecasting – Predicting crop yields using NDVI, weather, soil moisture, soil types, and other parameters.

 29. Organic Farming – Managing various sources of data for organic farming permits including tillage history, field inputs, crop rotations, and pest management measures on a field-by-field basis.

-30. Agricultural Non-Point Source (AGNPS) Model – Predicting the effects of agriculture on water quality using Agricultural Non-Point Source pollution model in MapWindow
+30. Agricultural Non-Point Source (AGNPS) Model – Predicting the effects of agriculture on water quality using the Agricultural Non-Point Source pollution model in MapWindow

 31. Drainage Ditches – Tracing farm field drainage lines using stereo imagery in MicroImages TNTMips.
 (TNT Stereo Viewing Tools)